Obra-Studio/shadcn-ui-kit/docs/src/routes/documentation/how-to-use/content.md

 Just like shadcn/ui, this is not meant to be a final component library.
 It's how you start building your component library.

-To make the kit your own, we recommend to:
+To use this kit as the start of your own component library, we recommend the following steps:

-1. Remove all blue frames.
-They are meant as documentation.
-2. Customize the thumbnail to your liking.
-Give it the name of your design system.
+1. Customize the thumbnail to your liking.
+Give it the name of your design system. see the thumbnail page
-3. Customize the theme to your brand (need help with this?
-We offer consulting services around this with [Obra Studio](https://obra.studio/))
+2. Customize the theme to your brand.
+You can use the first 4 variable collections (semantic colors, typography, border radii and shadows) to theme the kit to your liking.
-4. Now publish the library to your Figma account (this requires at least a professional account).
+3. Now publish the library to your Figma account (this requires at least a professional account).

-Then, consume the library from another file and create your designs.

 You can use the bookmark icon in the assets panel to find the controls to do so.
+4. Then, consume the library from another file and create your designs.
+Once again, find the bookmark icon in the assets panel, but this time, add your design library via the "Add to file" function.

 ## Comments?
 Issues with this kit?